 Blissell Library, Penn State New Kensington, serves the citizens of the 12th Congressional District of Pennsylvania with a variety of government information resources.

-The Social Sciences Library, Penn State University Park, maintains a large collection of government information in all formats: paper, micro-format [microfilm, microfiche, microcard], and CD/DVD.
+The Social Sciences and Education Library, Penn State University Park, maintains a large collection of government information in all formats: paper, micro-format [microfilm, microfiche, microcard], and CD/DVD.

-The Donald W. Hamer Maps Library, Penn State University Park, is the Pennsylvania Regional Depository Library for topographic maps distributed by the Government Publishing Office.
+The Donald W. Hamer Center for Maps & Geospatial Information, Penn State University Park, is the Pennsylvania Regional Depository Library for maps distributed by the Government Publishing Office.